fyrefiend/TJs-DnD/README.md

  - I do allow simple firearms but they are far from perfect.
 On a Critical miss they have a chance of exploding!

 ## Cosmology
  - Ignore the Eberron setting's cosmology.
-We're using the standard Great Wheel model found in the PHB
+We're using the standard Great Wheel model found in the PHB.
  - *If* we ever decide to Spell Jam we are using 2nd E's crystal spheres and phlogiston, **not** the astral sea.